Hugo MacNeill (rugby union): Later years

-Between 1982 and 2000 MacNeill worked in London, initially for the Boston Consulting Group and later for Goldman Sachs.
+Between 1982 and 2000, MacNeill worked in London, initially for the Boston Consulting Group and later for Goldman Sachs.
 In 2000 he returned to Dublin where he continued to work for Goldman Sachs as a director of their investment branch in Ireland.
 He has also served as chairman of several charities including GOAL, The Ireland Funds and the British Irish Association.

-In 2010 MacNeill married Dr Jennifer Carroll.
-Carroll is a UCD graduate, Fine Gael politician, barrister and author.
+In 2010, MacNeill married Jennifer Carroll MacNeill.
+Carroll is a Trinity College Dublin and UCD graduate, Fine Gael politician, barrister and author.

-In 2014 MacNeill was appointed chairman of a working group established to help bring the 2023 Rugby World Cup to Ireland.
+In 2014, MacNeill was appointed chairman of a working group established to help bring the 2023 Rugby World Cup to Ireland.
 He also worked as a pundit for TV3 during their 2015 Rugby World Cup coverage.
 He has also worked as a pundit for BBC Radio 5 Live during Six Nations Championships.

-In February 2020, MacNeill retired from Goldman Sachs to stand for Seanad Éireann in the Dublin University (Trinity College Dublin) constituency.
+In February 2020, MacNeill retired from Goldman Sachs to contest the 2020 Seanad election for the Dublin University constituency.
 He came fourth, in a contest for three seats.
-He unsuccessfully contested the 2022 Dublin University by-election.
+He also contested the 2022 Dublin University by-election and the 2025 Seanad election.

+MacNeill was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2023 Special Honours for services to British-Irish relations.